azizoid/mojkuran.com/README.md

 # Mojkuran.com is an educational project.

-The project is oriented to Azerbaijan and have been used 4 translations popular in that country.
+The project is oriented to Bosnia and Herzegovina, Serbia, Montenegro with the most popular translation in those countries.

 And makes accessible a search system by verses.